tessercat/daoistic-book/book.md

 They're not responsible
 and they're not righteous.

-Such righteous men,
+Does a righteous man,
-authorities on legitimacy,
+an authority on legitimacy,
-yet they incite us to violence.
+incite us to violence?

-Such visionaries,
+Does a visionary,
-prophets of Dao,
+a prophet of God,
-yet they pander to rubes.
+take us for fools?

 So truly great leaders
-rely on respect, not authority, they rely on facts, not dogma, and they stay away from one to get the other.
+rely on respect, not authority, on facts, not dogma, and they stay away from one to get the other.

 ## Notes